gtbl2012/react-native-intersection-observer/README.md

 ### 2) Intersection Callback (onIntersectionChange)

-Callback parameters contained info of each target which triggered intersection callback：
+Callback parameter is an array containes info of each target which triggered intersection callback：

 | Params | Params Type | Description |
 | :----- | :--- | :--- |